Back to all studies

 Questions about this study

 This study is exploring digital app or tool for people with schizophrenia.
 Participants may complete study visits, assessments, or follow-up activities defined by the research team.
 Direct benefit is not guaranteed.
+The detailed objective is not always clearly listed in the public registry; the study team can confirm.

 Explore other studies